-Ellen Bennett's Los Angeles taco tour
+These may be the best tacos in L.A.

-(CNN) — Ellen Bennett, founder and CEO of Hedley and Bennett, spends most of her time running her Los Angeles-based apron company.
+The founder and CEO of Hedley and Bennett, Bennett spends most of her time running her Los Angeles-based apron company.

 But when she's not overseeing apron production, promoting her brand or managing her growing staff, Bennett makes time to enjoy one of L.A.'s most delicious assets: tacos.